Answers for Environmental Questions from Auto Body Shops

 What if I cannot comply with all the PBR requirements?

-To use a PBR as your air authorization, you must meet all the conditions in the PBR.
 You may change your practices or equipment to meet the requirements of the PBR.
-If this is not practical for your shop, you may apply for an air permit.
+If this is not practical for your shop, you will need to obtain another air authorization.
+For other types of air authorization, review our Types of New Source Review Authorizations Web page.

-What happens if I don’t comply with a PBR or have a permit?
+What happens if I don’t comply with a PBR or have another air authorization?

 If you need help filling out the forms, contact the TCEQ Small Business and Local Government Assistance Program at 1-800-447-2827.
 Compliance Assistance Specialists are available in your part of the state to help you understand what is required for your shop.